 To date, the Foundation has:

-- Funded Seed Grant Award Recipients who have received $95 million dollars in NIH grants
+- Funded Seed Grant Award Recipients who have received million of dollars in NIH grants

-- Raised more than $20 million dollars for pancreatic cancer research and education
+- Raised more than $35 million for pancreatic cancer research and education

-- Granted over $1 million dollars in financial aid for patients
+- Granted over $1.2 million in financial aid for patients

 - Provided assistance to thousands of patients and their families